geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 17. Repeat steps 10 through 15 for **Ada Russell.** Assign Ada to both the **User management administrator** role and the **Helpdesk Administrator** role.

-18. Remain logged into the domain controller VM and the Microsoft 365 admin center as Holly Dickson.
+18. Remain logged into the domain controller VM and the Microsoft 365 admin center as Holly Spencer.

 ### Task 2 - Assign Delegated Administrators with Windows PowerShell

 This task is similar to the prior one in that you will assign administrator rights to users; however, in this case, you will use Windows PowerShell to perform these functions rather than the Office 365 Admin Center.
 This will give you experience performing this management function in PowerShell, since some administrators prefer performing maintenance such as this using PowerShell.

-‎In this task, you will log into PowerShell as Holly Dickson, who is Adatum’s Enterprise Administrator.
+‎In this task, you will log into PowerShell as Holly Spencer, who is Adatum’s Enterprise Administrator.

 1. On the LON-DC1 VM, navigate to the Windows PowerShell window that you left open from a previous task in Lab 1.
 If you closed the PowerShell window, then open it again using the same instruction as before.